Maaack/Godot-Game-Template/addons/maaacks_game_template/docs/GameSceneSetup.md

 If the game involves moving a player character, then the inputs for movements could be read by a `player_character.gd` script overriding the `_process(delta)` or `_input(event)` methods.

-If the game involves sending commands to multiple units, then those inputs probably should be read by a `game_ui.gd` script, that then propagates those calls further down the chain.
+If the game involves sending commands to multiple units, then those inputs probably should be read by a `game.gd` script, that then propagates those calls further down the chain.

 ## Win & Lose Screens
 The example includes win and lose screens.
 These are triggered by the `LevelManager` when a level is won or lost.